Umanis/terraform-azurerm-keyvault/README.md

 Resource naming is based on the Microsoft CAF naming convention best practices.
 Custom naming is available by setting the parameter `custom_name`.
 We rely on the official Terraform Azure CAF naming provider to generate resource names when available.

 ## Security
-Instead of using keyvault access policies to control key vault access, we use the new RBAC model.
-See [https://docs.microsoft.com/fr-fr/azure/key-vault/general/rbac-guide?tabs=azure-cli](https://docs.microsoft.com/fr-fr/azure/key-vault/general/rbac-guide) for more information.
+We use the new RBAC model.
+See [https://docs.microsoft.com/fr-fr/azure/key-vault/general/rbac-guide?tabs=azure-cli] (https://docs.microsoft.com/fr-fr/azure/key-vault/general/rbac-guide?tabs=azure-cli) for more information.

+Support for access strategies is reserved for legacy projects.

 ## Usage
 ```hcl